yoppeh/ld2json/README.md

 Blank lines are not output.
 New lines in the input are removed in the output.
 To include a newline in the output, use the two characters `\n`.

+`json2ld` is the reverse process.
+It converts JSON and JSONL files to ld format.

 ## Details